serkanyazicioglu/Nhea/README.md

 ## Using Namespaces

+This project also supports .net core configuration.
+Documentation will be provided soon.

 ### Configuration

 First of all we will edit .config file to include Nhea configurations.
 Inside configSections we're gonna add Nhea's sectionGroup.